 - A sharp reduction in the number of hours or the drastic change in the shift patterns of employees could result in there being a redundancy or short time working situation; and

-- If you are making the changes across different work locations then collective consultation could be required – there are rules around what is considered one work ‘establishment’.
+- If you are making the changes at scale and/or across different work locations then collective consultation could be required – there are rules around what is considered one work ‘establishment’.

 If you require advice on changing the terms of contracts of employment, or have concerns about this then please contact our Employment team.